OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 Indicates that the custom function captures the calling object i.e. the [Excel.CellValue](https://learn.microsoft.com/es-es/javascript/api/excel/excel.cellvalue) object that invoked the custom function, in the first parameter.

-This tag is required to generate metadata for the custom function.

 ---
 ### @customfunction